-The BRAHMS experiment uses two movable spectrometers to study relativistic heavy-ion collisions over a very broad range of angles and momenta.
-In addition a set of global detectors measure the collisions vertex as well as the centrality of the collision and the orientation of the reaction plane.
-One of our first goals was to make a survey of hadron yields as a function of p_T and rapidity [1].
+BRAHMS uses two movable spectrometers to study relativistic heavy-ion collisions over a broad range of angles and momenta.
+In addition global detectors measure the centrality and orientation of the collision.
+One of our first goals was to survey hadron yields as a function of p_T and rapidity [1].
 In contrast to early expectations, we did not see a large "rapidity plateau".
-Rather the rapidity distributions of mesons are Gaussian.
-In particular pions seem to exhibit Landau flow over a wide energy range.
-Landau's simple model assumes that all the entropy in the collisions is created the instant the two Lorzent contracted nuclei overlap and that the system then expands adiabatically [2, 3].
+Rather the mesons' rapidity distributions are Gaussian and pions seem to exhibit Landau flow over a wide energy range.
+Landau's model assumes that all the entropy in the collisions is created the instant the two Lorzent contracted nuclei overlap and that the system then expands adiabatically [2].
 We have extended this survey to study the system size and reaction plane dependence of particle yields.
 This allows us to map out the rapidity dependence of radial and elliptic flow.

-If one observes a relativistic collision from the rest frame of one of the nuclei, called the 'target', certain quantities become independent of the energy of the 'projectile.'
+If one observes a relativistic collision from the rest frame of one of the nuclei, certain quantities become independent of the beam energy.
 This phenomena is known as limiting fragmentation and implies that a certain quantity is invariant when plotted against y-y{beam}.
-Feynman gave general arguments to explain this effect in pp collisions. based on the continuity of fields [4].
-Limiting fragmentation was first observed at RHIC by the BRAHMS collaboration in the context of multiplicity distributions [5].
-Since then, it has been seen by several groups in a variety of contexts such as particle ratios and integrated elliptic and directed flow [6, 7].
-In this paper we discuss a new manifestation of this effect, namely the shape of the particle spectra in transverse mass, $m_T \equiv \sqrt{p_T^2 + m^2}$.
+Feynman gave general arguments to explain this effect in pp collisions based on the continuity of fields [3].
+The effect was first observed at RHIC by BRAHMS for multiplicity distributions [4].
+Since then, it has been seen by several groups in a variety of contexts such as particle ratios, integrated elliptic and directed flow and photons [5, 6, 7].
+Here we discuss a new manifestation of this effect, namely the shape of the particle spectra in m_T .